 Colds are caused by viruses; in fact, there are over 200 different viruses that cause colds.
-There are no medicines to cure colds.
+There are no medications to cure colds.
 Antibiotics are only effective against bacteria, not viruses.
-However, there are a variety of products that may somewhat reduce cold symptoms.
+However, there are a variety of products that may reduce cold symptoms.
 Many of these can be bought without a prescription.
-The main types of over-the-counter (OTC) cold medicines are reviewed here:
+The main types of over-the-counter (OTC) cold medications are:

-These medicines may help reduce your symptoms.
+These medications may help reduce your symptoms.
 However, see your doctor if you have any of the following:

-Aspirin and non-steroidal anti-inflammatory drugs or NSAIDS (ibuprofen, ketoprofen, naproxen) inhibit the formation of certain prostaglandins.
+Aspirin and non-steroidal anti-inflammatory drugs or NSAIDS, such as ibuprofen, and naproxen, slow the formation of certain prostaglandins.
 These are substances in the body that are involved in various processes including pain and body temperature.
 Acetaminophen probably works in a similar way, but it lacks the anti-inflammatory effects of NSAIDS.

 Take analgesics with food and a glass of water to decrease the chance of stomach upset.
 Delayed-release and extended-release tablets have a special coating that makes them easier on the stomach.

-Accidental Overdosage—Many OTC medicines as well as prescription painkillers contain acetaminophen (Tylenol).
-Although acetaminophen is quite safe when used as directed, when taken in excess it can cause liver damage.
-Make sure to read the labels and do not “double up” on acetaminophen.
+Accidental Overdosage—Many OTC medications as well as prescription pain medications contain acetaminophen.
+Although acetaminophen is quite safe when used as directed, it can cause liver damage when taken in excess.
+Make sure to read the labels and do not double up on acetaminophen.